glorphindale/langohr.docs/articles/exchanges.md

  * `:timestamp`
  * `:expiration`

-All other attributes can be added to a *headers table* (in Clojure, a map) that `langohr.basic/publish` accepts as the `:arguments` option.
+All other attributes can be added to a *headers table* (in Clojure, a map) that `langohr.basic/publish` accepts as the `:headers` option.

 An example: